Low Histamine Diet Plan

 Honey is high histamine so you’ll want to continue to avoid that.

-If you eat fruit, limit to 1-2 servings a day.
+If you eat fruit, limit to 1 to 2 servings a day.

 You don’t want to spike your blood sugar.
 That can cause histamine release.